Skip to article frontmatterSkip to article content

 return(val,z>0) # return both f and f'

-z=np.dot(y,w)+b # w=weights, b=bias, performing the weighted sum
+z=np.dot(y,w)+b # weighted sum

-def apply_net(y_in): # forward pass through the network, only once
+Full forward pass through the network.

 global Weights, Biases, NumLayers # Try not using global by making all of these as a single class